 We found 4 internists who accept Blue Cross Blue Shield Gold near Corsicana, TX.

-Dr. Deepak Patel practices general internal medicine in Corsicana, TX.
-He accepts Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
-Dr. Patel attended Kasturba Medical College and then went on to complete his residency at Abington Memorial Hospital.
+Dr. Deepak Patel sees patients in Corsicana, TX.
+His medical specialty is general internal medicine.
+Dr. Patel accepts Aetna EPO, Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and more.
+After completing medical school at Kasturba Medical College, he performed his residency at Abington Memorial Hospital.

-Dr. Kent Rogers' specialty is general internal medicine.
-He accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-Dr. Rogers attended the University of Texas Southwestern Medical School and then went on to complete his residency at Parkland Health & Hospital System.
+Dr. Kent Rogers is an internist in Corsicana, TX.
+He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Before performing his residency at Parkland Health & Hospital System, Dr. Rogers attended the University of Texas Southwestern Medical School.

 Conditions / Treatments